AADavin/Zombi/README.md

 #### Mode Tb - Branch-wise extinction and speciation rates

 In this model, speciation and extinction rates are specific for each branch.
-Each time one new lineage emerges, a new value for its extinction and speciation rates its sampled from a user defined distribution (normal or lognormal).
+Each time one new lineage emerges, a new value for its extinction and speciation rates its sampled from a user defined distribution (uniform, normal or lognormal).
 The difference with the previous model it is that rates are independently sample each time a new lineage emerge.

 #### Mode Tp - Fine control of population